Click on photo to enlarge. Scale line in photo equals 1cm unless otherwise specified.

 other species, which exhibit more of an elongated slit opening.
 The

-shell may be uniformly white in color or striped in black, although the
+shell may be all white or striped in black.
+The

 shell is frequently encrusted with other marine life.
 The animal often shares its shell with a commensal worm, Arctonoe vittata, which helps act as a defensive mechanism, biting its attacker.